 When you empower yourself and choose to believe in you, the obstacles and challenges you think are in the way of your success won’t be there anymore.
 Because you won’t be looking for them.
 That “need” you think you have for someone else’s approval, acceptance, and validation will disappear.
 Because you gain all of those things from yourself.
 Confidence is second nature when you love yourself.

 If you want more confidence, love yourself.
 It’s that simple.

-This is the core principle and method taught in my latest book, Be Solid: How To Go Through Hell & Come Out Whole.
+This is the core principle and method taught in Be Solid: How To Go Through Hell & Come Out Whole.

-How do you love someone else?
-The ways you love someone else you can love yourself.
+In the ways you love someone else, you can also love yourself.
 As long as your method of love is healthy and whole.
 If you dote on someone and tell them how great they are, how much you appreciate them being in your life, and how you couldn’t live without them, give that to yourself.

 Because it’s all true.
 You can’t live without yourself.
 Give yourself the love that you give away to others.